Where to See Seals in San Diego: La Jolla Seal Rookery

 You can see the adult seals soaking up the sun, nursing moms following their pups to the ocean, or a couple of seal babies splashing in the ocean near the shore while walking along the boardwalk between the Cave Store (the store is the only access to the Sunny Jim’s Sea Cave from land) and Children’s Pool.

-Over the years, some of the beaches within this three-quarter of a mile shoreline has become local marine mammals’ favorite haul-out places.
+Over the years, some of the beaches within this three-quarter of a mile shoreline have become local marine mammals’ favorite haul-out places.
 But let’s give names to these and some other areas where you can see or expect to see the San Diego seals and sea lions.

 Where to Watch Seals and Sea Lions in La Jolla